cap-js/docs/guides/messaging/index.md

 ![sync-async.drawio](assets/sync-async.drawio.svg){.adapt}

-::: tip
-**Blurring the line between synchronous and asynchronous APIs** — in essence services receive events.
+::: tip Blurring the line between synchronous and asynchronous API In essence, services receive events.
 The emitting service itself or other services can register handlers for those events in order to implement the logic of how to react to these events.
 :::